chrison999/mycroft-skill-bitcoin-enhanced/README.md

 and letting me know of any problems/bugs at chrison999 (at) yahoo.ca.
 Please put "Mycroft Bitcoin Skill" in the subject of your message.

-2. Bitcoinaverage.com has a lot more statistics available such has statistics for exchanges selling bitcoin in each currency.
+2. Bitcoinaverage.com has a lot more data  available,  such has statistics for exchanges selling bitcoin in each currency.
 Possible future enhancements could include:
     - Reporting which exchanges sell bitcoin in each currency *(e.g. "What are the bitcoin exchanges for Euros?")*